trailofbits/DrLojekyll/README.md

 somewhere between full materialization and vectorized execution with respect to operating on tuples.

+## Use cases

+ * **Incremental static analysis.** You have a codebase that you want to analyze, e.g. solidity code.
+You normally have to re-run Crytic on each commit.
+Ideally, you want to load up the analysis results from the prior commit, then differentially update them based only on what code has changed.
+ * **Interactive disassembly.** You want to mark addresses as function heads, and then let the system figure out what it can based off of those actions.
+However, you also want to be able to selectively undo any such decision.
+Instead of `Ctrl-Z`, you want to have an undo checkbox list.
+ * **Mixed static/dynamic analysis.** You want to do a points-to analysis of some program, and you also want to augment the results with real-world data.
+You implement your basic points-to analysis in Datalog, but then you also instrument your program (e.g. with something like AddressSanitizer) so that when a pointer is passed to a function as an argument at runtime, you can find who allocated it and where, and instantly send a message to Datalog to update your previously static-only based analysis.

 ## Quick Start

 Dr. Lojekyll can be built on macOS, Linux, or Windows, using CMake and a